Tips for Setting Up Your Planner

 Now it is time to set up the weekly section of the planner.
 Use your monthly calendar to plan out what needs to be done each week, and on which day.
 The weekly pages usually have larger sections for each day of the week so that you have enough room to write down details like to-do lists for completing tasks or things you need before an appointment or event.
 You can even journal if you have enough space!
 If you have ideas in other lists see if you have time to input those tasks into your schedules as well.

 If you’re using a daily planner like the Day Designer or a daily printable, you can plan out your entire day with your routines, meals, and then input your tasks that need to be done in the space where you will have time.
+I have this daily routine planner and I find that it always helps me to get all the important things done!

 Try to schedule time for life tasks as well in your planner too such as family time, self-care and other non-work tasks.
 Include buffer time in your schedule so if things don’t go according to plan it won’t derail the rest of your day (this can really demotivate you to use your planner if it happens constantly).
 Remember: our schedules are supposed to be flexible!
 Be ready to move tasks around.